Cloudstrucc/Public/docs/architecture-outline.md

 Maintenance procedures include regular updates, patch management, and system health checks.
 These procedures ensure that the platform remains secure, up-to-date, and reliable.

 ## 13. Documentation and Training
+This section outlines the documentation and training resources available to end-users and administrators, ensuring effective use and management of the Power Platform.

 ### 13.1 User Guides
 User guides provide detailed instructions for end-users on how to effectively use Power Platform features and functionalities.
 These guides help users navigate the system and maximize its benefits.